symfony/symfony-docs/security/remember_me.rst

 visiting the site.

 In some cases, however, you may want to force the user to actually re-authenticate before accessing certain resources.
-For example, you might allow "remember me" users to change their password.
+For example, you might not allow "remember me" users to change their password.
 You can do this by leveraing a few special "roles"::

     // src/Controller/AccountController.php